davidpasini/NVDA_EMAs_crossover/README.md

 Buy Price | 5% | Stoploss price falls below 5% of the Buy price of the current position Open/Close | 1,2% | Stoploss if the price falls below the current candle Open by 1,2% Trailing | 3% | Trailing stoploss

 <br><br>
+While covid-19 was beginning to hit Europe and USA I also introduced a no-trades limiter using an ATR (200 smooting period) set to 2.0, a level of volatility that was only surpassed only once in the past for NVDA.
+Looking back at what happened after then, even though volatility increased even farter and the ATR reached 6, the strategy continued to produce without losing more than it's average.
+<br><br>

 # Strategy returns
 <code>(TBC)</code>